Written By - David Bruton

 Strong talent pool

 The continued success of Ireland’s FDI has resulted in a cluster effect for businesses as well as employees.
 This has resulted in Ireland having the fastest-growing tech worker population in Europe for 2017.
 The international share of the workforce is the 4th highest in the EU (17% in 2019).
 Source: CSO Labour Force Survey, Q3 2020; Eurostat, 2020.

-One of the primary reasons that companies look to invest outside of their home markets is to gain access to new markets.
-A report from the Economist Intelligence Unit found that 58 percent of respondents emphasised market access as one of their top three motivations for setting up international operations.
+One of the primary reasons companies look to invest outside their home markets is to gain access to new markets.
+A report from the Economist Intelligence Unit found that 58 per cent of respondents emphasised market access as one of their top three motivations for setting up international operations.

-The report shows that when asked about Ireland’s main competitive advantages, the country's access to European markets was top of the list.
+When asked about Ireland’s main competitive advantages, the report shows that the country's access to European markets was top of the list.
 46% of respondents highlighted market access, much more than any other factor.

 (see below graph/Figure 1).

-- Ireland will be the only English speaking country in the Eurozone, post-Brexit
+Ireland is the only English-speaking country in the Eurozone, post-Brexit

-- Ireland is most positive about the EU.
-86% in favour of the free movement of EU citizens to live, work, study, do business in the EU (EU average 81%)
+Ireland is most positive about the EU.
+86% are in favour of the free movement of EU citizens to live, work, study, and do business in the EU (EU average 81%)

-If you want to set up a company in Ireland you can contact us using the form below:
+If you are thinking of setting up a company in Ireland you can contact us using the form below: